fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

 # <a name="client_onboarding"></a>**Onboarding a PoS integrator client**

-1. **Read API documentation.** You'll find it in the  [APIs menu](https://developer.mobilepay.dk/product).
+1. **Read API documentation.** You will find it in the  [APIs menu](https://developer.mobilepay.dk/product).

 2.  **Log-in on the developer portal.** Go to [Sandbox developer portal](https://sandbox-developer.mobilepay.dk/) and log in with your credentials.

- 3.  **Create an app in the developer portal.** - My Apps > Create new App to register a new application.
-You need to supply the `x-ibm-client-id`  when calling the API.
+ 3.  **Create an app in the developer portal.** Go to My Apps > Create new App to register a new application.
+You need to supply the `x-ibm-client-id` when calling APIs.
 You should always store the `x-ibm-client-id` in a secure location, and never reveal it publicly.
 More details about the usage of `x-ibm-client-id` below in the authentication section.

 4.  **Subscribe the app to APIs.**  Go to [APIs](https://sandbox-developer.mobilepay.dk/product) and subscribe to the following APIs:
 -  PoS for Integrators